DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 One of the main selling points of Tauri is it's small bundle size.
 This is because they don't bundle an entire webview along with the executable like Electron does with chromium.
-This results in a huge cut in size.
+This results in a huge cut in size (it can be less than 600kb).

 Depending on the features you exclude from your configuration file in Tauri the bundle size will also get smaller.

-Most of the size comes from it beind an AppImage or the included 4k images.
+You can look at some of the benchmarks [here](https://tauri.app/v1/references/benchmarks).

 ## Links to theory lesson